rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-q, -quiet**
 :	Quiet - silence informational messages

+**-raw64**
+:	Use unpadded base64 encoding for file names.
+This gets rid of the
+	trailing "\\=\\=".
+A filesystem created with this option can only be mounted using gocryptfs v1.2 and higher.

 **-reverse**
 :	Reverse mode shows a read-only encrypted view of a plaintext
 	directory.
 Implies "-aessiv".